-- Choosing either of the first options will require you click on the “Phone Number” radial button as well as the “Receive code by:” radial button, and entering in the phone number from which you’d like to receive the passcode.
+- Choosing either of the first two options will require you to click on the “Phone Number” radial button as well as the “Receive code by:” radial button, and entering in the phone number from which you’d like to receive the passcode.

 - Simply choose which international code pertains to you from the drop-down and then type your phone number into the box provided.

 - Finalize the process by clicking on Send code.

 - If you prefer the Authenticator-app option, you’ll need to break out your mobile phone, launch the authenticator-app of your choice, add a new account, and then scan the barcode on the screen with your camera.

 - Once scanned, a new code will pop up on your authenticator-app for the account created.
 Enter those digits into the field provided on the Amazon site and hit Verify Code and Continue, prior to the code’s expiration.

 - If the code expires before you can add it in, just add the next one displayed.

 - After the initial step, you’ll be prompted to add an additional security measure by creating a backup method.
 This method will be whichever one you didn’t choose during step 1.
 You can choose to not require this step by filling in the box marked as such.

 - The third and final step is more of a “heads up”.
 Amazon lets you know that some devices are unable to display a second screen for you to enter in your 2FA passcode.
 It provides instruction on what to do in this case with a visual aid.